Jared Simpson: Playing career

 A product of the club's academy, Simpson made his senior début for the Giants on 7 June 2015 in a home encounter with the Wigan Warriors.

 In December 2017 he signed a season-long loan deal with the Dewsbury Rams.
-He also had a loan spell at Oldham RLFC (Heritage № 1360).
+He also had a loan spell at Oldham RLFC.

 In 2018, he decided to retire from rugby league to pursue a career outside of the sport.

 Personal life

 Jared Simpson is the son of Roger Simpson, who played rugby league for Bradford Northern and Batley.